High Throughput Modelling and Measurement of Human Epithelial Models using Electrospun Conducting Polymers For Unlocking Data-Driven Drug Discovery

 Proposed Solution

 Here, we propose pivoting our current technology to meet this need.
-By radically altering our fabrication methodology and opting for hydrogel electrospinning, we can produce simplified OoC platforms, which represent the smallest possible adoption cost to our industry partners, while providing for highly scalable continuous monitoring of the tissues.
+By radically altering our fabrication methodology and opting for hydrogel electrospinning, we can produce simplified OoC platforms, which represent the smallest possible adoption cost to our industry partners.
+This approach will provide for highly scalable continuous monitoring of the tissues.

 Future Directions